 Heat development at the sealing tip (edge) during operation can generally be a problem depending on the situation.
 A rule of thumb is to allow approx. 20 % higher temperature at the sealing tip interface compared to the overall system temperature [10].
 Although velocity is a limiting factor, it is not as sharply defined as temperature and pressure, since increased velocity can be offset by increased cooling of the sliding faces.
-The conditions near the seabed are very favourable with regard to temperature, 0-4 °C depending on time of year, up to approx. 20 °C at shallower depths during summer time.
+The conditions near the seabed are generally favourable with temperatures between 0-4 °C, depending on time of year, up to approx. 20 °C at shallower depths during summer time.

 A sealing component is referred to as "leaky" if the medium being sealed off is visible from the outside in the form of dripping leakage.
-Causes of measurable leakage may be attributed to wear on the seals or expansion of the housing on the static side, assuming tolerances with regard to the rules of design of the surfaces have been accounted for; cracks in the materials; increasing hardness of sealing material due to operating conditions or media; reduced hardness due to swelling with consequences on increased wear; corrosion of the piston rod; lubricant loss; aging depending on choice of material; vibrations resulting in the sealing lip being unable to follow the counter surface; continuous ingress of dirt at the sealing lip resulting in premature wear; damage to the sealing edge or piston rod counter surface during transport, handling or assembly, among other things [2].
+Causes of measurable leakage may be attributed to wear on the sealings or expansion of the seal housing on the static side, assuming tolerances and rules of design of the surfaces have been accounted for.
+Other causes relate to cracks in the materials; increasing hardness of sealing material due to operating conditions or media; reduced hardness due to swelling resulting in increased wear; corrosion of the piston rod; lubricant loss; aging depending on choice of material; vibrations resulting in the sealing lip being unable to follow the counter surface; continuous ingress of dirt at the sealing lip resulting in premature wear; damage to the sealing edge or piston rod counter surface during transport, handling or assembly, among other things [2].